jvanasco/facebook_utils/README.md

 1. configure an object with `oauth_code_redirect_uri`
 2. consumers click a button on your site, which redirects to `oauth_code_redirect_uri` -- as provided by `oauth_code__url_dialog()`
-3. upon success, users are redirected from facebook to `oauth_code_redirect_uri` along with a query param titled `code`
+3. upon success, users are redirected from Facebook to `oauth_code_redirect_uri` along with a query param titled `code`
 4. you may then call `.oauth_code__get_access_token()` to get an access token or call `oauth_code__get_access_token_and_profile()` to get the token